Immunoglobulin A–Associated Vasculitis

 Biopsy of the affected skin can confirm the diagnosis.

-A rash of small spots that look like bruises or reddish purple bumps (purpura) appear on the feet, legs, and, occasionally, the trunk and arms.
+A rash of small spots that look like bruises or reddish purple bumps (purpura) appear on the feet, legs, and, occasionally, the trunk and arms in people with immunoglobulin A–associated vasculitis.
 The rash may at first look like hives that have lumped together.
 After a few days or weeks, new spots and bumps may appear, sometimes on the trunk too.
 Most children also have a fever and achy, tender, and swollen joints, including the ankles, knees, hips, wrists, and elbows.

 Crampy abdominal pain and tenderness, nausea, vomiting, tarry black stools (melena), and diarrhea are common.
 Stools or urine may contain blood.
 Rarely, the intestine slides into itself, like a collapsible telescope.
 This complication, called intussusception, can cause sudden stomach pain and vomiting because the intestine is blocked.

 Symptoms usually resolve after about 4 weeks but often return at least once after a few weeks.
 Most people recover completely.
-Rarely, chronic kidney failure develops.
+Rarely, chronic kidney disease develops.

 If kidney malfunction worsens, a kidney biopsy is often done.
 It can help doctors determine how severe the problem is and what kind of recovery can be expected.

-If a drug is causing the disorder, it is stopped.
+If a drug is causing immunoglobulin A–associated vasculitis, it is stopped.
 Otherwise, treatment is focused on relieving symptoms.

-Corticosteroids, such as prednisone, taken by mouth (orally) may help control abdominal pain and are occasionally needed to help control severe joint pain or swelling or kidney disease.
-If the kidneys are severely affected, methylprednisolone (a corticosteroid), given by vein (intravenously), and prednisone and cyclophosphamide (which suppresses the immune system), taken orally, may be necessary.
+For adults, corticosteroids, such as prednisone, taken by mouth (orally) may help control abdominal pain and are occasionally needed to help control severe joint pain or swelling or kidney disease.
+If the kidneys are severely affected, people may be given the corticosteroid methylprednisolone by vein (intravenously) and then the corticosteroid prednisone and a drug that suppresses the immune system (such as mycophenolate mofetil, azathioprine, rituximab, or cyclophosphamide) by mouth.